At the Wellness Connection of Maine, it’s only natural for us to give back and get involved.

 We are proud of the work we’ve done and look forward to forging new roads in the cannabis culture.

-As Earth Day approaches on April 22, we wanted to share some of our green and community efforts.
+As Earth Day approaches every April, we like to take the time to share some of our green and community efforts.
 Here are some highlights from 2018:

-•96 percent of WCM’s business operations spending goes towards Maine-based businesses.
-We’ve created more than 80 full-time jobs since 2011.
+96% of WCM’s business operations spending goes towards Maine-based businesses.
+We have created 80+ full-time jobs since 2011.

-Mark Bushey was a Wellness Connection of Maine member.
-In 2016, we started the Mark Bushey Compassion Program at WCM to honor Mark and his tenacious battle with ALS by providing quality cannabis therapies at no cost to 16 patients who meet the Medicare definition of hospice care.
+Started in summer 2016, the Mark Bushey Compassion Program at WCM was created to honor Mark and his tenacious battle with ALS by providing quality cannabis therapies at no cost to 16 patients who meet the Medicare definition of hospice care.
 A significant part of our mission is to advance understanding and acceptance of this therapy and those who choose to use it.